 2. Broadcast texts

 Another excellent way to engage your supporters via text is using broadcast (or bulk) SMS.
 Essentially, these are texts that go out to an entire list of supporters at the push of a button.

-The advantage with a bulk SMS is that it does not take up a lot of your volunteer’s time.
-You can choose to handle responses automatically, so that a volunteer does not have to spend time answering queries (if any).
+The advantage of a bulk SMS is that it does not take up a lot of your volunteer’s time.
+You can choose to handle responses automatically so that a volunteer does not have to spend time answering queries (if any).